3 Ways to Change a Users Default Shell in Linux

 Before you proceed any further, note that:

-Now let’s discuss three different ways to change Linux user shell.
+Now let’s discuss three different ways to change the default Linux user shell.

 1. usermod Utility

-usermod is a utility for modifying a user’s account details, stored in the /etc/passwd file and the -s or --shell option is used to change the user’s login shell.
+The usermod command is used for modifying a user’s account details, stored in the /etc/passwd file and the -s or --shell option is used to change the user’s login shell.

 In this example, we’ll first check user tecmint’s account information to view his default login shell and then change its login shell from /bin/sh to /bin/bash as follows.